-Strategies Employed for Achieving Objectives
+(d) Strategies Employed for Achieving Objectives

 To satisfy its long-term rate-of-return objectives, the College relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The Investment Committee is responsible for establishing an asset allocation policy.
+The Investment Committee (the Committee) is responsible for establishing an asset allocation policy.
 The asset allocation policy is designed to attempt to achieve diversity among capital markets and within capital markets, by investment discipline and management style.
 The Committee designs a policy portfolio in light of the endowment's needs for liquidity, preservation of purchasing power and risk tolerances.
 There is no limitation on the types of investments in which the endowment fund may be invested, and it is intended that the Board of Trustees and the Committee have the broadest flexibility as to the selection of investments for the endowment fund.

-The College targets a diversified asset allocation that places emphasis on investments in global equities, fixed income, real assets, private equity and hedge funds strategies to achieve its long-term return objectives within prudent risk constraints.
+The College targets a diversified asset allocation that places emphasis on investments in global equities, fixed income, real assets, private equity and absolute return strategies to achieve its long-term return objectives within prudent risk constraints.
 The Investment Committee reviews the policy portfolio asset allocation, exposures and risk profile on an ongoing basis.

-Spending Policy and How the Investment Objectives Relate to Spending Policy
+(e) Spending Policy and How the Investment Objectives Relate to Spending Policy

 The College's spending policy is 4.5% of the endowment's fair value applied to a three year moving average with a one year lag.
-The amount appropriated for operations is \$22,455 and \$21,246 for the years ending June 30, 2013 and 2012, respectively.
+The amount appropriated for operations is \$25,421 and \$24,000 for the years ended June 30, 2015 and 2014, respectively.